Skarlso/crd-to-sample-yaml/README.md

 ### Folder source

-To parse mutliple CRDs in a single folder, just pass in the whole folder like this:
+To parse multiple CRDs in a single folder, just pass in the whole folder like this:

 ```
 cty generate -r folder